Such A Good Feeling: The Affectionate Documentary 'Won't You Be My Neighbor?'

 In many respects Fred Rogers was the gentle soul he projected on his show.
 He was many other things to boot, among them an instinctive diplomat.
 The film brings back the famous footage of Rogers charming the U.S. Senate, in six priceless minutes, into coughing up $20 million for PBS in 1969.
 Won't You Be My Neighbor? offers the antidote to those who dismissed Rogers as too soft and anachronistic for his time back in the 1970s and 1980s.
 I felt that way myself when I first watched reruns with my daughter when she was small.
 But you could feel the air settle around you as Rogers walked on set, folded his stork-like frame into a small chair, and beamed his rapt attention at a child with a question or an observation.

 What shaped Fred Rogers?
-In Neville's film you'll see none of the pat "background" segment that so many docu-portraits serve up to "explain" how their subjects turned out the way their did.
+In Neville's film you'll see none of the pat "background" segment that so many docu-portraits serve up to "explain" how their subjects turned out the way they did.
 We are all so mysteriously more than our upbringings, and Neville leaves the explaining to those who knew this man best to reveal, gradually and in organic context, that as a child he was not allowed to express anger, and that in his teens he was bullied as "Fat Freddie."
 These common-enough travails don't always produce an adult as empathic as Rogers.
 His faith may have played a part: These days we rarely see the kind of Christian he was — open-minded, inclusive, full of the joys of everyday living (he was a spontaneous kibbitzer on set), yet intensely aware of the fact that becoming a good person was hard work every single day.

 Nor does Neville render Rogers as a saint.
 He could be thin-skinned about the inevitable late-night TV parodies of his folksy style.
 An attempt to create a show for adults failed.
 He built anti-racism into his children's show but told a black, gay actor that he could not come out of the closet publicly because it would cost the show its sponsorship.
 (Rogers came around later to be an advocate for gay rights.)
 And his two sons lay out in ruefully affectionate detail the challenges of growing up with "the second Christ" as Dad.